 This creates a win-win situation whereby the business profits from providing a valuable service to clients, while Dacast provides the underlying structure that makes this possible.

 There are a wide variety of online video platforms on the market today that provide API services.
 Dacast’s streaming solution provides live video streaming with very competitive pricing.
 For example, Dacast offers full API access starting with the Enterprise plan at $125/month (billed annually).

 Contrast this with other live streaming platforms and you will see how cost-competitive Dacast is.
-At Livestream, for example, API access is restricted to plans costs $999 per month and up.
+At Livestream, for example, API access is restricted to plans that cost $999 per month and up.
 Brightcove doesn’t provide pricing information for their “custom” plans that include API access, but they cost more than $500 per month.
 Similarly, IBM Cloud Video plans with API access cost more than $999 per month.